10 Common Soap Making Mistakes (You Don't Want to Break These Rules for Soap Making)

 **You may also be interested in reading about How to Color Your Soaps Naturally Using Herbs and Clays.

 FTC Disclosure: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase I may receive a small commission at no extra cost to you.
-Thank you--Heidi (Full Disclosure Here)
+If you click through and make any kind of purchase I may earn a small commission at no extra cost to you.

-BUT!
-There are some soap making rules you just should NEVER break, or you may be dealing with messed up soap.
+But Heads UP!
+There are some soap making rules you just should NEVER break:

 Sometimes nothing bad will happen if you break some of these rules.
 Other times, you may end up with a safety disaster.
 Or, you could burn yourself.
 At the least, you may end up with a bunch of wasted oils and lye, along with a caustic mess.
 One of the worst possibilities is that someone else could get hurt.

-So, to be sure your soap making sessions are fun, creative, enjoyable...and most of all SAFE, read through these common soap making mistakes before you start your handmade soap making endeavors!
+So, to be sure your soap making sessions are fun, creative, enjoyable...and most of all SAFE, read through these common mistakes before you start your handmade soaping endeavors!

-10 Common Soap Making Mistakes You Do NOT Want to Make
+10 Common Homemade Soap Making Mistakes You Do NOT Want to Make

 1) Substituting Oils or Butters: Can You Make Oil or Butter Substitutions in Your Soap Recipe?